Darthan184/Multi-Launchpad-SFS1/README.md

 "realistic" - only used in 'realistic' difficulty

-**"location":**
+**"angle":**

+The location on the planet (in degrees) of the space center (not fully implemented by SFS, location is, orientation is not), default 90.

+**"position_LaunchPad":**

-Specifies the name of an alternate location on the same planet.
-If omitted will use the name "(default)"
+Position of the launch pad.
+If omitted will use default values for its fields:

+    **"horizontalPosition"**

+    Horizontal position the launch pad relative to the space center (meters) +ve right, default 365

+    **"height"**

+    Vertical position of the launch pad relative to the planet radius +ve up, if omitted, will attempt to find the best value

 ## UI